-How to Calculate ARR: Formula, Steps & Common Mistakes
+How to Calculate ARR: Steps, Examples, and Mistakes

-How to Calculate ARR: Formula, Steps & Common Mistakes
+How to Calculate ARR: Steps, Examples, and Mistakes

+How to calculate ARR correctly: normalize every subscription to its annual value, then sum them.
 Most founders get ARR wrong because they treat every subscription the same way.
 Monthly plans, annual plans, and multi-year deals each need different handling.
-Here’s the correct ARR calculation, step by step.
+Here is the correct ARR calculation, step by step, with real numbers pulled from a typical Stripe account.

 Annual Recurring Revenue (ARR) is the total yearly value of all active recurring subscriptions, normalized to a 12-month period.